 Government and State-Funded Drug and Alcohol Rehab Programs Near Me

+What are state-funded rehab centers?
+State-funded or government-funded rehabs receive money from the state to provide addiction treatment services to people who need them.
 The money that the state uses to fund these programs comes from various sources, including federal grants, Medicaid reimbursement, and the state budget.1

 Who Qualifies for Drug and Alcohol Addiction Treatment Funding?